roczyno/project_management_microservice/README.md

 - **Eureka Dashboard**: http://localhost:8761 - For service registry status
 - **MongoDB Express**: http://localhost:8081 - For MongoDB administration
 - **MailDev**: http://localhost:1080 - For email testing

+## Caching

+The project uses Redis for caching to improve performance and reduce database load.
+The caching implementation includes:

+### Configuration

+- Redis is configured in the config server for centralized management
+- Cache TTL (Time-To-Live): 60000ms (60 seconds)
+- Null values are not cached

+### Cached Entities

+- **Project Service**:
+  - `projects`: Individual project details
+  - `userProjects`: Projects associated with a user
+  - `projectTeams`: Team members of a project
+  - `projectSearch`: Project search results

+- **User Service**:
+  - `users`: Individual user details
+  - `userProfiles`: User profile information
+  - `userLists`: Lists of users

+### Cache Eviction

+Cache entries are automatically evicted when the underlying data changes:
+- When a project is updated or deleted
+- When users are added to or removed from projects
+- When user project counts are modified

+### Implementation

+The caching is implemented using Spring Cache annotations:
+- `@Cacheable`: For caching method results
+- `@CacheEvict`: For removing cache entries when data changes
+- `@CachePut`: For updating cache entries

 ## Contributing